John K. Fairbank Prize

 The John K. Fairbank Prize in East Asian History is offered annually for an outstanding book in the history of China proper, Vietnam, Chinese Central Asia, Mongolia, Manchuria, Korea, or Japan, substantially after 1800.
 It honors the late John K. Fairbank, Francis Lee Higginson Professor of History and director of the East Asian Research Center at Harvard University, and president of the Association in 1968.
 Only books of high scholarly and literary merit will be considered.
 Anthologies, edited works, and pamphlets are ineligible for the competition.
 The general rules for submission are:

-- Books with an imprint of 2014 will be eligible for the 2015 prize.
+- Books with a copyright of 2016 will be eligible for the 2017 prize.

 - Nominators must complete an online prize submission form for each book submitted.

-- One copy of each entry must be sent to each of the following committee members and clearly labeled “Fairbank Prize Entry.”
+- One copy of each entry must be sent to each committee member and clearly labeled “Fairbank Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.